GIScience/gis-training-resource-center/content/Module_2/en_qgis_projections.md

 The World Equidistant Cylindrical Projection (EPSG:54002) (Source: HeiGIT).
 ```

-The World Equidistant cylindrical CRS is equidistant (not distorting the length) along any meridian (cricles of longitude; North to South), and along the two standard parallels.
+The World Equidistant cylindrical CRS is equidistant (not distorting the length) along any meridian (circles of longitude; North to South), and along the two standard parallels.
 The shape, scale and area distort the further they are away from the standard parallels.

 This table shows an overview on which projections to use for which needed
 characteristic: